 The shutdown idea is borrowed directly from the United States.
 There, when Congress fails to pass funding, non-essential parts of the government simply stop until a budget is agreed.

 Argentina has no such trigger today.
-When Congress fails to approve a budget, the previous year’s spending limits simply roll over, and Milei has governed for two years under an old budget in exactly that way.
+When Congress fails to approve a budget, the previous year’s spending limits simply roll over, and Milei has governed for two years that way.

 Rewiring the central bank and the markets